-Chris Rowland is also a director of Meadow Blue Community Energy CBS, Merston Renewable Energy CIC, and supporter Community Energy England as well as the Transition Town movement.
+I am a director of Meadow Blue Community Energy CBS, Ouse Valley Solar Community Energy CBS and a supporter of Community Energy England as well as the Transition Town movement.

 ‘I have worked all my life as a engineer and we have the skills to build a future powered by renewable energy alone’.

 With a BSc in Electrical & Electronic Engineering, I have worked for over 30 years in the electronics and electrical engineering industry.
 While Chief Engineer and Head of Design/Development for Telcon Ltd, I worked on the design and development of the company’s products, principally electrical current and energy sensors, many of which are used in the renewable energy industry around the world.
 I also have an MSC from the Centre for Technology in Wales.

 I have wide ranging technical skills in energy conservation and power generation and my own home is fitted with PV, solar thermal and a ground source heating pump.

 ‘OVESCO is working towards a happy low carbon future where we can balance locally owned renewable energy with demand and supply.’